 Disclaimer: All pricing figures are estimates based on hardware costs as of May 2026.
 Actual costs vary by region, vendor, deployment complexity, and configuration.
 These figures are provided solely to assess feasibility — not as a quotation or binding estimate.
 Contact us for a tailored assessment of your organisation's specific requirements.

-We help your organisation achieve AI sovereignty — from assessment through deployment to ongoing operations.
+From assessment through deployment to ongoing operations — we build your private AI so you own every part of it.
 Not sure what investment looks like?
 View our investment guide →

 We audit how your organisation currently uses AI — every department, every chatbot, every cloud API — and quantify your data exposure.
 We assess your compliance posture against POPIA (South Africa), the Data Protection Act 2019 / ODPC (Kenya), Law No. 058/2021 / NCSA + RURA (Rwanda), and sector regulations — then recommend the right private AI architecture for your specific needs.